-- 42. Remuneration Principle 4 (Governance) provides, in SYSC 19A.3.12R(1), that a firm that is significant in terms of its size, internal organisation and the nature, the scope and the complexity of its activities must establish a remuneration committee. - 43.
-The following table provides guidance on when we consider it would be appropriate for a remuneration committee to established under SYSC 19A.3.12R, based on the proportionality level into which the firm falls (as determined in accordance with Part C of this guidance statement (as supplemented by Appendix 1)):
+- 42. Remuneration 7 (Governance) provides that a firm that is significant in terms of its size, internal organisation and the nature, the scope and the complexity of its activities must establish a remuneration committee. - 43.
+The following table provides guidance on when we consider it would be appropriate for a remuneration committee to be established under Remuneration 7.4, based on the proportionality level into which the firm falls (as determined in accordance with Part C of this guidance statement (as supplemented by Appendix 1)):